drasgo/VENN/Manual/HOWTO.md

 We can decide which activation function the selected arrow has to have among the  currently available, which are going to be listed later on.

+Holding right-click and moving the mouse across this space allows us to select multiple objects which can be deleted pressing the delete button.

+Once you complete your model, being careful to follow the <a href="rules.md">design rules</a>, we can than commit our structure, which will be saved in a file with extension .dr.
+This structure can be later on loaded graphically and used normally.

+After saving and loading the structure, we are interested in exporting this model with one of the available frameworks: TensorFlow, Keras or Pytorch.
+It is extremely easy to do so: if you are sure that the design rules are followed, then you can choose the framework you want via the combobox (Note: the frameworks supported need to be installed on your system for actually being available).
+Once you chose the framework, you just push the "commit model with" button for creating the empty structure and, if the input and output data files are provided, you can also perform the training and even the testing by pushing "train model" or "train + test model".
+<br/>Remember: to train and test the model with any framework, you have to provide a loss function and an optimizer function.
+In the following sections, the available functions will be presented..

 #### <a name="blocks"></a>Blocks